Data says domestic violence incidents are down, but half of all victims don’t report to police

 For more resources and information about domestic violence prevention, awareness, and victim support, visit the CDC.

-Learn more about how homicides are on the rise while crime overall has decreased get the facts every week by signing up for our newsletter.
+Learn more about crime rates in the US get the facts every week by signing up for our newsletter.